 Don’t buy the lies

-Love is very much real and very much more satisfying than any synthetic version could be.
-Our brains are wired to connect with people, not with a device that cannot interact or relate back to us.
+Love is very real and much more satisfying than any synthetic version.
+Our brains are wired to connect with people, not with a device that cannot interact with or relate to us.
 Love is what makes us thrive as individuals and as a society, and love is the sexiest thing out there.

 Also, it matters where you’re getting your sexual inspiration from—because you deserve better than taking from fake, abusive content.